megaease/easeprobe/docs/Manual.md

 - If the file already exists, EaseProbe would overwrite it.
 - If the file cannot be written, EaseProbe would exit with an error.

-If you want to disable the PID file, you can configure the pid file to "-".
+If you want to disable the PID file, just simply not configure this.

 ```YAML
 settings: